Memory read/write

 Default constructor sets the pointer to NULL.

 Constructor from a given pointer.
-It is up to the user to assert that the pointer is aligned to Align elements.
+It is up to the user to assert that the pointer is aligned to Alignment.

 template<size_t K = N>